cesarsotovalero/cesarsotovalero.github.io/_pages/software.md

 <a href="https://github.com/castor-software/dep-analyzer"><i class="fab fa-github"></i></a> DepAnalyzer allows to get a report of the dependencies used by a Java application.
 Given a `jar` file, DepAnalyzer instruments the bytecode to give a report about the name of the classes and methods of dependency that are used, as computed via static analysis.

+---

-# Contributor
+# Also contributor

-- [Spoon](https://github.com/INRIA/spoon): A metaprogramming library to analyze and transform Java source code (incl Java 9, 10, 11, 12).
+- <a href="https://github.com/INRIA/spoon"><i class="fab fa-github"></i></a> [Spoon](https://github.com/INRIA/spoon): A metaprogramming library to analyze and transform Java source code (incl Java 9, 10, 11, 12).
 It parses source files to build a well-designed AST with powerful analysis and transformation API.

 <!--
 - [Dependency-Track](https://github.com/DependencyTrack/dependency-track)